azuline/repertoire/docs/hacking/backend/library.rst

+.. _backend_library:

 Library
 =======

-The ``backend.lib`` package is a library that contains functions and dataclasses that cleanly expose the backend functionality.
+The ``backend.lib`` package contains functions and dataclasses that expose a clean and functional interface for working with the data from the database.

-This library is used internally to implement the REST API and CLI.
+This package is designed functionally--each module corresponds to one data model.
+A dataclass for each data model exists at ``module.T``, and each module contains functions that fetch or operate on dataclasses.

 User
 ----